82magnolia/bayesnet-variable-elimination/README.md

 # bayesnet-variable-elimination
 MATLAB implementation of variable elimination in bayesian networks.
-Since variable elimination is strictly based on factors, it is also possible to use the implementation on MRFs, CRFs, etc.
+Since variable elimination is essentially based on factors, it is also possible to use the implementation on MRFs, CRFs, etc.
 # Run a demo
 Clone the github repository and try running calculate_example1.m and calculate_example2.m.
 These codes will produce conditionals probabilities of P(B|J,M) and P(E|J,M) for the Bayesian network provided in 'calc_example_bayesnet'.
 # Implementation details